 iPhone not backing up to iCloud might be due to an outdated iOS build on your phone.
 You need to keep your iPhone up to date with the latest iOS version.

 Mac users need to use the Finder menu to take iPhone backups on the device.
-If you have problems connecting your iPhone to PC, read our dedicated troubleshooting guide to fix the issue.
+If you have problems connecting your iPhone to your PC, read our dedicated troubleshooting guide to fix the issue.
 Let’s take Mac as an example here.

 Take Regular iCloud Backups

-Following the iOS 15 update, when you transfer from an old iPhone to a new one, Apple will temporarily grant you unlimited iCloud storage to make a smooth transfer.
-When upgrading to a new iPhone, you won’t face any iCloud storage vows.
+Following the iOS 15 update, when you transfer from an old iPhone to a new one, Apple temporarily grants you unlimited iCloud storage to make a smooth transfer.
+You won’t face any iCloud storage vows when upgrading to a new iPhone.

-It’s always advisable to take regular iCloud backups to keep your data safe and secure.
-It can help you restore data loss from accidental damage or blank screen issues.
+However, it’s always advisable to take regular iCloud backups to keep your data safe and secure.
+It can help restore data loss from accidental damage or blank screen issues.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.